Nianca-Chetty103/JavaNotes/README.md

-# JavaNotes
+# Java Notes ☕
-Fundamentals of learning about structures in Java
+Fundamentals of learning about structures in Java.
+Ill be sharing the my notes on java basic java structures I learn here.